Hard-hitting Hall of Fame linebacker Sam Huff dies at 87 | Times Leader

 Sam Huff, the hard-hitting Hall of Fame linebacker who helped the New York Giants reach six NFL title games from the mid-1950s to the early 1960s and later became a popular player and announcer in Washington, died Saturday.
 He was 87.

-Huff family lawyer Deborah Matthews told The Associated Press that Huff died of natural causes in Winchester, Virginia.
+Deborah Matthews, a lawyer for Huff’s daughter, Catherine Huff Myers, told The Associated Press that Huff died of natural causes in Winchester, Virginia.
+An obituary released by the Giants said Huff had been diagnosed with dementia in 2013.

 Huff always will be remembered as the furious middle linebacker in a 4-3 scheme developed for him by fellow Hall of Famer Tom Landry, his defensive coordinator with New York and later the architect of the Dallas Cowboys’ rise to power.